adelansari/c-sharp-notes/00_notes/08_notes.md

 ## Overview

-The `08_review` folder is designed to explore advanced C# programming concepts.
+The file is designed to explore advanced C# programming concepts.
 This section is ideal for deepening your understanding of complex C# features and programming techniques that are essential for high-level software development.

 ## Topics Covered